willp-bl/notifications-java-client/DOCUMENTATION.md

 #### notificationId (required)

 The ID of the notification.
-You can find the notification ID in the response to the [original notification method call](#get-the-status-of-one-message-response).
+To find the notification ID, you can either:

+* check the response to the [original notification method call](#get-the-status-of-one-message-response)
-You can also find it by [signing in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and going to the __API integration__ page.
+* [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __API integration__ page

 ### Response